kovidgoyal/calibre/manual/develop.rst

 It is possible to use the builtin debugger in your favorite Python IDE, if it supports remote debugging.
 The first step is to add the calibre src checkout to the ``PYTHONPATH`` in your IDE.
-In other words, the directory you set as ``CALIBRE_DEVELOP_FROM`` above, must also be in the ``PYTHONPATH`` of your IDE.
+In other words, the folder you set as ``CALIBRE_DEVELOP_FROM`` above, must also be in the ``PYTHONPATH`` of your IDE.

-Then place the IDE's remote debugger module into the :file:`src` subdirectory of the calibre source code checkout.
+Then place the IDE's remote debugger module into the :file:`src` sub-folder of the calibre source code checkout.
 Add whatever code is needed to launch the remote debugger to calibre at the point of interest, for example in the main function.
 Then run calibre as normal.
 Your IDE should now be able to connect to